LinkedIn Newsletter: "Nonclusive by Design" · · 3 min read

 Why Do We Grab Our Cameras When Something Feels Wrong—Or Right?

-My work often starts with a photo.
+Hi there 👋 My work often starts with a photo.

 I find myself in a situation where I reach for my camera or phone.
-I snap away, trying to capture not only the moment but the situation.
+I snap away, trying to capture not only the place but the situation.
 Something makes me think that “I have to photograph this”.

-For me, taking photos is seldom about preserving the moment—it’s about confronting it
+For me, taking photos is seldom about preserving the moment – it’s about confronting it.

 The famous photographer Stuart Franklin has described “The Documentary Impulse” [1]: